Orthographic projection: Multiview projection

 In multiview projection, up to six pictures of an object are produced, called primary views, with each projection plane parallel to one of the coordinate axes of the object.
 The views are positioned relative to each other according to either of two schemes: first-angle or third-angle projection.
 In each, the appearances of views may be thought of as being projected onto planes that form a six-sided box around the object.
 Although six different sides can be drawn, usually three views of a drawing give enough information to make a three-dimensional object.
-These views are known as front view (also elevation), top view (also plan) and end view (also section).
+These views are known as front view (also elevation), top view (also plan) and end view.
 When the plane or axis of the object depicted is not parallel to the projection plane, and where multiple sides of an object are visible in the same image, it is called an auxiliary view.
 Thus isometric projection, dimetric projection and trimetric projection would be considered auxiliary views in multiview projection.
 A typical characteristic of multiview projection is that one axis of space is usually displayed as vertical.